project-oak/oak/docs/remote-attestation.md

 - Client Session Key
   - Which is used to encrypt messages sent by the Client

+It's important to node that for each new request **Client** performs the Remote Attestation from the start in order to create a new pair of Session keys.

 ## Workflow

-The workflow of the Remote Attestation protocol involves 3 interacting entities:
+The workflow of the Remote Attestation protocol involves 4 interacting entities:

 1. Server
    - Server application that processes requests from Clients
    - Runs on a TEE Platform
 1. Client
    - Client application that connects to the Server
+   - Client is provided with a TEE Provider's Root key
 1. TEE Platform
    - Firmware that provides a TEE support (i.e. Intel SGX or AMD-SEV-SNP capable CPU)